cyclic-software/www/content/posts/take-your-file-system-to-the-cloud.md

 If you are brand new to the Node file system module, I would suggest familiarizing yourself with the different methods and how to use it locally before you jump into the Cyclic.sh s3fs npm module.

 Here’s a few tips:
-* The `fs` module supports sync and async methods, which is great!
+* The ```fs``` module supports sync and async methods, which is great!
 But it can also be confusing if you don’t have a strong handle on the event loop and the order your requests will enter and exit.
 It’s important to do some testing!
-*  Some `fs` methods are straightforward, however some are unconventional, for example:
+*  Some ```fs``` methods are straightforward, however some are unconventional, for example:
     - The method most commonly used for “delete” is “unlink”.
-    - The method for “update” is “appendFile”.
+    - The method for "save" is "writeFile".
-* There are dozens of methods included in the `fs` module.
+* There are dozens of methods included in the ```fs``` module.
 I would recommend learning more about it directly from Node.js in their documentation: [https://nodejs.org/api/fs.html#file-system](https://nodejs.org/api/fs.html#file-system)
 * If it’s your first time trying out the file system in Node.js, it might be a good idea to try a couple short tutorials to learn the ropes.
 These two are clear and easy to follow:
    - [Fs Module Node.js](https://youtu.be/a6dRdtOy4Bg)
    - [A Beginner's Guide To The File System Module In Node.js](https://youtu.be/QkwHP4d01xA)
 ---
-### Moving from `fs` to `s3fs`
+### Moving from ```fs``` to ```s3fs```

-Once you have a simple application using the `fs` in your local environment, you can deploy the application to Cyclic.
+Once you have a simple application using the ```fs``` in your local environment, you can deploy the application to Cyclic.

-However, you’ll notice if you try to use any of the methods you were using locally, you may receive a `EROFS` error.
+However, you’ll notice if you try to use any of the methods you were using locally, you may receive a ```EROFS``` error.
 This is expected because once your application is deployed to production it no longer has access to the local file system.

 If only there were a way to use the same methods in production!